janwilmake/forgithub/README.md

-# Highly Accessible Tools For Github
+# GitHub Tools Powered By URL UX

 Here's a list of APIs that use the same URL structure as github and provide a tool for GitHub.